1 October 2020

 I love it!
 I’m really enjoying the course and it came along at the right time for me.
 The structured approach really resonates with me and the repetition of exercises (more specifically the repetition of writing sentences) feels effective.

-Anneli and Daniel both works as Swedish teachers at Swedish Made Easy.
-Anneli has developed the concept of grammar bootcamps and she has also designed and produced the material for this course.
-Daniel has assisted with material development and production and also leads the drop-in seminars.

 Anneli is the author of Teach Yourself Complete Swedish and the founder of Swedish Made Easy.
+She has developed the concept of grammar bootcamps and she has also designed and produced the material for this course.
+Her teaching assistant Daniel has also assisted with some of the material development and production.

-She is based in Brighton, UK (and US occasionally), but was born and bred in Sweden (Stockholm and Dalarna).
+Anneli is based in Brighton, UK, but was born and bred in Sweden (Stockholm and Dalarna).
 When she is not teaching Swedish, she boards dogs with her husband in Brighton and helps other language teachers setting up their own businesses.

 Is this an online course?